Chicago Teachers' Federation: History

 Subsequent passage of the Otis rule placed education in the hands of a centralized Board of Education.
 However, the board was still appointed by city politicians.
 In the coming years, the city and the Chicago Board of Education were accused of rampant corruption, particularly in connection with two-time mayor William Hale Thompson.
 Many CPS employees were appointed by the Mayor, and a 1931 study found that Chicago spent more money than any other major city on operations costs outside of education.
 The proliferation of bureaucracy was a serious concern: when the Elementary Teachers Union formed in 1928, one of its stated goals was "freeing of teachers from the increasingly intolerable burden of red tape and clerical work.

 By the 1930s, Chicago teachers had formed several other different unions, some of which were still segregated by gender.
 Unrest in the early 1930s served to unite these groups, which previously had difficulty cooperating.
-The Chicago Teachers Federation played an active role in the American Federation of Teachers (AFT) and retained their status as Local 1.
+The Chicago Teachers' Federation played an active role in the American Federation of Teachers (AFT) and retained their status as Local 1.
 In 1937, Local 1 battled New York's Local 5 over whether the AFT would remain in the American Federation of Labor (AFL) or join the newer and more inclusive Congress of Industrial Organizations (CIO).
 (New York's Local 5 was at that time the Teachers' Union, which was soon expelled from the AFT after accusations of communism, and replaced by the more moderate United Federation of Teachers.)
 Soon after the convention (which decided to stay in the AFL), the Chicago Teachers Union was officially chartered by the AFT as an amalgamation of Chicago's multiple teacher unions in Chicago.
 At this point about 3,500 teachers were members of the new Local.
 By September, it was the largest teachers union in the U.S., with over 8,500 members.
-The CTF, still under the leadership of its longtime head Margaret Haley, remained separate for some years, based on concerns that the CTU would disproportionately represent the interests of males and high school teachers.
+The CTF, still under the leadership of its longtime head Margaret Haley, remained separate for some years, based on concerns that the CTU would disproportionately represent the interests of males and the interests of high school teachers.